Rosayxy/Rosayxy.github.io/_posts/2025-05-18-midnight-sun-quals-writeup.md

     struct Node *next_hardened;
 };
 ```
 Note that the `next` pointer is hardened (xor-ed with fs:0x30 and ror-ed)
 The vulnerability lies in that we can overwrite the next pointer.
-Moreover, the program will print such a value when it detected the next pointer is not in data or on heap.
+Moreover, the program will print such a value as below when it detects the next pointer is not in data or on heap.
 ```c
 (__readfsqword(0x30u) ^ __ROR8__(next_hardened, 17)) & 0xFFFFFFFFFFFFFFFELL
 ```